In America people drive on the right side of the road, in England they drive on the left. In India, it is optional. The Guru

 xml.parse.pss is an XML parser and error checker

-nom.reference.syntax.pss is a syntax checker for the NOM language which provides precise error messages.
+nom.reference.syntax.pss is a syntax checker for the ℕ𝕠𝕞 language which provides precise error messages.

 json.check.pss checks the syntax of a JSON text data file.

-text.tohtml.pss transforms a “plain-text” document into html
+text.tohtml.pss transforms a “plain-text” (minimal mark-up) document into html

 maths.parse.pss parses and error checks arithmetic infix expressions.